 - Is the salary “commensurate” with the nature of the role? - What might someone expect to earn in your job role?
 A challenge on this point from HMRC is unlikely to be successful but setting an appropriate salary is often viewed from a moral or commercial standpoint rather than tax perspective.

 - IR35 status (freelancers only) – Where there is uncertainty if IR35 applies, freelancers often decide paying a higher salary reduces the risk of investigation, or potential penalties and interest if a future decision goes against them.

 Historically, tax planning for small businesses centred on declaring larger shared dividends and taking a lower salary; this reduced the amount of tax and NI payable.
 Two pieces of legislation (Income shifting and IR35 – see guides) have tried to stop this type of planning.
 It's worth understanding the basic principles:

-- Avoiding NI payable on salary by paying more as dividend – There is no NI payable on dividends; savings would usually be between 10%-15% of overall income.
-There is little or no income tax difference between salary and dividends; the tax due on salary is roughly the same as combined personal tax and corporation tax on dividends.
+Avoiding NI payable on salary by paying more as dividend – There is no NI payable on dividends.
+The combined personal tax and corporation tax on dividends is higher than the income tax owed on salaries; however, the overall advantages of dividend often equates to around 11% of total overall income.
 IR35, where it applies, dictates how salary is calculated.
 The formula results in most of the business income (after expenses) being treated as salary rather that dividend and therefore full NI being paid.